jschicht/RunAsTI/readme.txt

 How do you run it?
 Simply double click it and cmd.exe will launch.
 Or pass it the program to launch as parameter.

+There are reports that the tool does not work over an RDP session.

 The tool is actually a merge of 2 previous tools; RunAsSystem and RunFromToken.
 The curious ones might notice that RunFromToken is attached as a resource.

 Have added the original source of RunFromToken as the exe's must be present in current directory when building RunAsTi.